ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.60 (27th July 2020) =
+* Improvement: Code improvements in AMP pagebuilder modules and options panel #4660 #4647
+* Improvement: Added below the related post hook #4653
+* Fixed: Validation errors caused by Autoptimize for logged in users #4586
+* Fixed: Styling issues with vicomi feelback plugin #4637
+* Fixed: If category name has special characters AMP Pagebuilder was not working #4610
+* Fixed: autoplay attribute not working in the amp-vimeo tag #4648
+* Fixed: incorrect width and height of logo in AMP #4650
+* Fixed: Styling issues with AdsforWP section #4658

 = 1.0.59 (23rd July 2020) =
 * Improvement: Added noreferrer noopener attributes on social links #4509